 Lockers are not private property.
 They are school property and may be opened and inspected by school officials at any time.
 Each student will be assigned a locker.
-In order to protect his/her personal property and insure that in the case of any emergency his/her belongings can be located, no change in the locker assignments will be allowed.
+In order to protect their personal property and insure that in the case of any emergency their belongings can be located, no change in the locker assignments will be allowed.
 Locker problems (malfunction, theft) should be reported to the office immediately.
-No student is allowed to put his or her own padlock on any locker.
+No student is allowed to put their own padlock on any locker.
 Locks will be removed without notification.